About us

 Karen Weilacher—President

-Karen Weilacher was raised in Kentucky and worked as a groundskeeper on a dude-ranch in Arizona as a teenager.
 She was captivated by the natural beauty of the Cochise Stronghold during her first visit to the Dragoon Mountains.
-She returned every year, eventually acquiring a small piece of land and permanently moving to the Stronghold after retiring from Paramount Pictures.
+She returned each year, and in 1986, she bought a small piece of land in the canyon.
+Karen moved permanently to the Stronghold after retiring from Paramount Pictures.

 Jeff Haozous—Treasurer